yuyanf/skolePython/README.md

-# Emne <a href=https://www.uio.no/studier/emner/matnat/ifi/IN1000/> IN1000 – Introduksjon til objektorientert programmering hos UiO </a>
+# <a href=https://www.uio.no/studier/emner/matnat/ifi/IN1000/> IN1000 – Introduksjon til objektorientert programmering </a> hos UiO

 # Samling av alle obligatoriske oppgaver